trayio/connector-utils/schema-generation.md

 ![Node-dev log](./img/node-dev-log.png)

-Missing `description`s and full stops are logged as warnings.
+Missing `description`s and ending punctuation marks are logged as warnings.

 This is really useful for catching and fixing QA issues (before they happen) where input tooltips are missing.